Who should I see?

 Granton Information Centre - Welfare Rights Worker appointments

-The Practice has access to support from Welfare Rights Workers at Granton Information Centre.
+The Practice has support from Welfare Rights Workers at Granton Information Centre.

 They deal with issues such as: